 - In case of lower availability of floating shares, the price of the stock does not remain stable.
 When a large institution with a higher stake sells its position, the stock price tumbles because of the lower investor’s interest in the stock.

-- The selling of stock by a large investor or by the management of the company may lead to lower investor sentiment, which may further results in lower stock price.
+- The selling of stock by a large investor or by the company’s management may lead to lower investor sentiment, which may further result in lower stock prices.

 - When the number of floating stocks is low, then an individual investor with a large amount of capital can bump up the price as the investor would be the sole manipulator of the stock price.
 Thus, the rising stock price of fundamentally good companies is not good news for small investors.